 It was therefore no surprise that the last few years of the 2010s saw a flurry of activity around the ‘the cash conundrum’; the growing cost of the infrastructure that verifies, sorts, transports and provides access for cash, in an environment where volumes

 are declining.
 After all, despite a decline in overall use, not everyone is cashless.
-UK Finance estimates 2.1 millions people mainly use cash for their day-to-day spending.
+UK Finance estimates 2.1 million people mainly use cash for their day-to-day spending.
 Overall, however, the majority remain a user of both cash and card payments.
 Enryo

 research from 2020 shows that 72% of people think the move to a cashless society is happening to fast.